 14. Grab a Bite at Seaside Slushies & Dogs

 Address: 550 Broadway St A, Seaside, OR 97138

-Seaside Slushies & Dogs is in downtown Seaside with close access to the sandy beach and views of the coast range.
+Seaside Slushies & Dogs is in downtown Seaside, with close access to the sandy beach and coast range views.
 They have some of the best all-beef hog dogs, chili dogs, corn dogs, corn dog nuggets, chili, slaw, slushy drinks, chips, mac and cheese, baked potatoes, loaded tots, and slushy drinks.
 This place even offers vegan brats and gluten-free buns.

-Looking for slow things to do in Seaside Oregon?
-Grab a dog and drink from here and then walk to the Seaside Promenade to enjoy your day.
+Looking for slow things to do in Seaside, Oregon?
+Grab a dog, drink from here, and then walk to the Seaside Promenade to enjoy your day.
 Grab a bench or sit on the sandy shores to people-watch, smell the fresh, salty ocean air, and take a moment to relax.

 See Related: Strange Foods in America You Should Try

 15. Visit the Eerie Wreck of the Peter Iredale